-After the initial meeting on May 1, 2005 the Life after Meth organization received 501c3 status in October of 2005.
+We received our 501 (c) (3) status in October of 2005.
 By the summer of 2007 the Sheriff of Knox County invited the L.A.M.
-(Life after Meth) organization to the jail.
-On November 1, 2007 LAM began a Community Model Program to those who were sick and tired of being sick and tired.
-This program is peer-facilitated in nature, with a major focus on the 12 Step Program as the Evidence-Based Program utilized as a foundation of its overall programming.
-This Community Model was employed because it seeks to form a new community of recovering addicts within the jail setting.
-This fit perfectly with the original goal of the LAM organization as it set out to form a new community of recovering addicts within Knox County.
-By June 14, of 2010 the program had been expanded to include the volunteer female inmates at the Knox County Jail.
+(Life after Meth) organization into the jail.
+On November 1, 2007 LAM began a Community Model Program to those incarcerated addicts who truly wanted help to change.
+It quickly became a program that dealt with all drugs, including alcohol.
+This program is faith based and peer-facilitated in nature, with a major focus on the 12 Step Program as the Evidence-Based Program utilized as a foundation of its overall programming.

-We work closely with several agencies in our Knox County community, including the Knox County Sheriff’s Department, KCARC, Dove Employment Services, Vocational Rehabilitation, Knox County Community Foundation, the Knox County Council, the United Way as well as a quarter of the local churches in Knox County.
+We work closely with several agencies in our Knox County community, including the Knox County Sheriff’s Dept., KCARC, Dove Employment Services, Knox County Council, Knox County Community Foundation, the United Way as well as a quarter of the local churches in Knox County.